Where to Order Takeout & Delivery in LA Right Now

 Cost: $20-$38 for a choice of six pizzas.
 Order pickup (preferred) by calling 323-510-3093.

 Not many brewpubs get this ambitious with food.
 Jerry Su, ERB co-founder Ting Su’s younger brother, smokes meat in-house and adds beer to fried cod batter.
 For this edited all-day menu, Jerry also incorporates Southern influences into dishes like fried chicken and cornmeal biscuits available with either honey mustard butter or country ham gravy.
-Their California bento box combines brown rice with baby broccoli, kimchi crabapple, marinated egg, and a choice of crispy pork belly, garlic shrimp, or chicken.
+Their California bento box combines brown rice with baby broccoli, kimchi crabapple, marinated egg, and a choice of flat-iron steak, blackened shrimp, or soy-braised chicken thighs.
 Select Eagle Rock Brewery cans and bottles are also available for pickup, and they also sell provisions like house-made ricotta, fermented hot sauce, and chicken stock.

 Cost: $14, available for pickup